 If you are not attending classes, you are not maintaining your status.
 This means you are required to depart the United States, except in specific situations.
 If you have been put on probation, suspended, intend to take a leave of absence (LOA) or intend to withdraw - these all require you to work with ISSS to determine the options and timeline available to you.

-If you are leaving Rensselaer during your program, you must contact ISSS first before requesting academic approval.
+If you are leaving Rensselaer during your program, you must contact ISSS first before submitting a Leave of Absence (LOA) request.
+Students often call a LOA a "gap year" or "gap semester".
 There are federal regulations that impact how long you can remain here, what are the options you have, and ISSS is the only office who can advise you on this.

 When you take a leave, the Registrar’s Office changes your status to “inactive.”
 This means that you forfeits campus privileges, including housing, meal plans, email, and library access, while on a leave.
-In most cases for international students, you must also leave the country within a very short period of time.
+In most cases for international students, you must also leave the country within a very short period of time (within 15 days of the effective date).
 This will be discussed in greater detail when you meet with ISSS staff.

 Please note: This information is intended for students who are transferring out of RPI.
 If you are a recently admitted student transferring in, please contact the Admissions Office.